-Running a daily huddle (scrum or daily standup) meeting seems pretty simple right?
+Running a daily stand-up (scrum or daily huddle) meeting seems pretty simple right?
 After all it’s just another meeting.
 Well not really.
-The daily huddle process is important.
-Just like in football, a great huddle or standup meeting should leave team members prepared for their next action, clear on their number one priority for the day, energized and armed with the tools they need to get it done.
+The daily stand-up process is important.
+Just like in football, a great huddle or stand-up meeting should leave team members prepared for their next action, clear on their number one priority for the day, energized and armed with the tools they need to get it done.

-So what makes a kick-ass daily huddle?
+So what makes a kick-ass daily stand-up meeting?
 And what are the warning signs that yours is going awry?
-Check out the ten tips below for running a kick-add daily huddle meeting.
+Check out the ten tips below for how to run a daily stand-up meeting.
 And don't forget to download your free daily huddle agenda at the end of this post as well as share the video.

 Running an effective meeting needs a good quarterback.
 Good quarterbacks know whether to run the ball or pass in order create a successful drive down the field.
 They know the players, the playbook, and they know how to clear a path to the end zone.
 When the huddle breaks, everyone knows exactly what needs to be done today to win the game.

 Questions to ask in a daily stand-up meeting

 The topics discussed during the daily scrum include which play to run and who will be running it.
 In other words, what task is on the critical path and who is doing it.
 As well as if there is anything blocking the work on the critical path.
 Handoffs are also critical.
 You don't want to drop the ball while handing off to the next critical task.

 Importantly, the daily scrum is not a status meeting.
 And it's not a meeting for in-depth technical discussions – offline ‘em!
 The daily huddle is about the next activity that needs to be undertaken to keep the project flowing smoothly!

 We recommend meeting every 24 hours - no longer than 15 minutes.
 Some teams meet every other day (M, W, F).
 To us, this is the minimum.
 Any longer between meetings and the team misses out on fast feedback.
 The result?
 Project velocity will slow down.